anabramos/human-cockroach-nuclear-bomb/README.md

     - Persona 2: Rock, paper and scissors fanatic players

 - About the game
-Have you ever thought to yourself “I wish there was a more fun way to play rock paper and scissors”.
+Have you ever thought to yourself “I wish there was a more fun way to play rock paper, and scissors"?
 Or did you also never really understood why does a paper win from a rock anyways?
 Well, then this game is for you!
 Cockroaches and Nuclear Bomb brings a fun new way of playing a classic game while using actual science to explain why certain ‘objects’ win from the others.
 Don’t stand there just waiting, and go play our game now!

 - User stories

     - A Code Institute project evaluator:
-        - I evaluate on a regular basis hundreds of rock, paper and scissors games.
+        - I evaluate regularly hundreds of rock, paper, and scissors games.
-        - I know all the different ways in which someone can build a rock, paper and scissors game in Python.
+        - I know all the different ways in which someone can build a rock, paper, and scissors game in Python.
-        - If I have to assess another rock paper and scissors game, I hope it has something new to it so I get some excitement from it.
+        - If I have to assess another rock paper, and scissors game, I hope it has something new to it so I get some excitement from it.
         - I want to be entertained and laugh a bit while assessing a new project.

-    - A Rock, paper and scissors fanatic player:
+    - A Rock, paper, and scissors fanatic player:
-        - I already know everything there is to know about rock, paper and scissors.
+        - I already know everything there is to know about rock, paper, and scissors.
-        - I like the different variations of the rock, paper and scissors games, such as: rock, paper, scissors, lizard, spock (Big Bang Theory).
+        - I like the different variations of the rock, paper, and scissors games, such as: rock, paper, scissors, lizard, Spock (Big Bang Theory).
-        - I am always looking for a new way to play rock, paper and scissors.
+        - I am always looking for a new way to play rock, paper, and scissors.

 - Cockroaches and Nuclear Bomb goals with the game: